A license reset is required if the current domain name changes on an Equitrac Office or Express server.

-Because the activation code is generated using the domain name and the server hostname (this combination is called "System ID"), if any of these names changes, a new activation code needs to be generated.
+The activation code is generated based on the domain name and the server hostname.
+This combination is called the "System ID" and if either name changes then a new activation code is required.

-Take an screenshot of the Equitrac licenses currently installed(*) and email it to email@example.com with the subject "license reset request due to domain name change" along with the new "System ID".
+Take a screenshot of the Equitrac licenses currently installed(*) and email them to email@example.com with the subject "license reset request due to domain name change" along with the new "System ID".

-The licensing department will reset the licenses and email back a confirmation at this point the licenses can be re-register against the new "System ID".
+The Technical Support Team will reset the licenses and will confirm via email that the licenses have been reset and can be re-registered against the new "System ID".

 The license reset should be submitted a couple of days prior to the domain name change to minimize down time as it can take up to 48 business hours to be processed, note that a license reset will not affect Equitrac normal operations on the production environment.

-Remove the licenses and re-add them just after complete the following two steps.
+Remove the licenses and re-add them after completing the following two steps.

 (*) Equitrac System Manager >Licensing